-To be sure your data remains secure, use the Code42 risk detection lists to monitor the file activity of employees with higher risk profiles or employees who are departing.
+To be sure your data remains secure, use watchlists to more closely monitor the file activity of employees with higher risk profiles.

-For detailed steps about how to add employees to risk detection lists, see the following articles:
+For detailed steps about how to add employees to watchlists, see Manage watchlists.

-- High impact employee: Employees who have a special role or broad access to high-value data
+- High impact: Employees who have a special role or broad access to high-value data

-- Elevated access privileges: Employees who have elevated privilege or access to sensitive systems
+- Elevated access: Employees who have elevated privilege or access to sensitive systems

-- Performance concerns: Employees who are dissatisfied or on an improvement plan
+- Performance concerns: Employees that have a poor performance review, got a demotion, or are on a performance improvement plan

 - Suspicious system activity: Employees who tried to access sensitive systems or raised alerts in other security monitoring systems

-- Contract employee: Employees who have a contract or temporary status
+- Contractor: Employees who have a contract or temporary status

 More tools to identify insider risks

-In addition to the risk detection lists, the following tools and resources help aid your insider risk detection program:
+In addition to the watchlists, the following tools and resources help aid your insider risk detection program:

 - Use the User profile to check an employee's file activity ad-hoc, to verify that you don't have data leaving your organization.
-Based on what you see on the User profile, you may determine the employee should be added to a risk detection list.
+Based on what you see on the User profile, you may determine the employee should be added to a watchlist.